Law Office of Michelle Ball Sports/CIF CIF Now Banning Parents And Spectators Who Act Up

 Who is going to enforce the new CIF rule banning assaultive spectators?

-Probably this will fall on the shoulders of the local schools to execute.
+Probably bylaw 210C will fall on the shoulders of the local schools to execute.

 Even without this CIF rule, schools were already excluding rowdy parents under other California laws which give schools the power to ban disruptive people for short periods of time.

-Similar to the ban on student athletes who assault game officials, a verbal threat or attempt to harm an official are considered a “physical assault” under the rule even if no one is touched.
+Similar to the ban on student athletes who assault game officials, a verbal threat or attempt to harm a game official are both considered “physical assaults” under bylaw 210C, even if no one is touched.

 CIF defines physical assault as: